romilbert/samformer/README.md

 # SAMformer

 ## Overview
-SAMformer is the official implementation of a novel transformer architecture designed for time series forecasting.
+This is the official implementation of SAMformer, a novel transformer architecture designed for time series forecasting.
 It uniquely integrates Sharpness-Aware Minimization (SAM) with a Channel-Wise Attention mechanism.
 This method provides state-of-the-art performance in multivariate long-term forecasting across various forecasting tasks.

 ## Installation
 To get started with SAMformer, clone this repository and install the required packages.